EMPLOYMENT OPPORTUNITIES

 |||

-that are not in their job description.
-If, over ensuing months, the new
+duties and handle responsibilities that are not in their job descriptions.
+If, over the months, the new duties and

 |||